Ancient city discovered submerged under the sea in Egypt.

 Tàn tích về thành phố cổ Thônis-Heracleion được tìm thấy dưới đáy biển.

-This is the city where Paris and Helen took refuge before the Trojan War and the city where the hero Hercules once resided.
+This is the city where Paris and Helen took refuge before the Trojan War, and the city where the hero Hercules once resided.

-Ba Di - Source: CNN
+Bo Di - Source: CNN